SpudGunMan/meshing-around/README.md

 - **Customizable Triggers**: Monitor group channels for specific keywords and set custom responses.

 ### Network building tools
-- **Enhance and build local mesh**: Tools like Ping allow for message delivery testing
+- **Enhance and build local mesh**: Ping allow for message delivery testing with more realistic packets vs. telemetry
+- **Test node hardware**: `test` will send incremental data into the radio buffer for overall length of message testing

 ### Dual Radio/Node Support
 - **Simultaneous Monitoring**: Monitor two networks at the same time.